itsweichen/Java/HeadFirstJava.md

 * ArrayList
   * Has methods you can call
   * Update size dynamically
   * Primitives cannot be put into ArrayList
+    * Why? — think about how you implement ArrayList.
+What the parameter type would be?
   * Use parameterized types (e.g. `ArrayList<String>`)